ktorn/tezos-beacon-idonly/README.md

 # tezos-beacon-idonly
-Sample code to get a Tezos wallet address/ID via Beacon
+Sample code to get a Tezos wallet address/ID via Beacon.

+This example is simply taken from https://github.com/airgap-it/beacon-sdk/blob/master/example-dapp.html but stripped down to only handle wallet address/ID retrieval.

 ## Important: